 Learn to immediately consume thawed orange juice if done using a microwave or cold water.
 In case you thaw using the refrigerator, then it can stay for another two or three days.
 Another pro tip is to indicate the date you froze your orange juice and link it to its sell-by date just to make sure you’re having a harmless product.

-For instance, if the expiry date is in a day’s time, please ensure to drink the juice with one day without hesitation.
+For instance, if the expiry date is in a day, please ensure to drink the juice with one day without hesitation.
 Doing this helps avoid thawed juice from spoiling.
 The most important point to note is to never refreeze thawed juice.
 It’s not healthy at all.

 Drinking orange juice regularly can potentially leave you with leftovers.
 You can have it in various ways such as in baked food, drink, and have more left.
 What comes to your mind next is freezing or refrigerating to preserve for some time to wait for service in the future.
 If you need it preserved temporarily, use the fridge, but go for freezing in case you want it to last longer.
 Use the above article to understand how you can freeze your orange juice and enjoy it later.